dair-iitd/KBI/kbi-keras/README.md

 Also, ensure you have the latest versions of both **Theano** and **numpy**.

-To run the atomic models(where every relation is considered as an atom), for example DistMult, E or TransE, run the following:
+To run the atomic models(where every relation is considered as an atom), for example complex, MF, distMult, typedDM, E, TransE, MF-constraint, MF-constraint-2 run the following:

 ```
 ./run.sh <dataset> <model> atomic